Chart Color Schemes

 Charleville has shown very soft population growth performance across periods assessed by AreaSearch

 Charleville's population is approximately 4,638 as of November 2025.
-This figure represents an increase of 667 people from the 2021 Census count of 3,971 individuals.
-The growth can be attributed to an estimated resident population of 3,992 in June 2024 and the addition of 309 validated new addresses since the Census date.
+This figure represents an increase of 667 people, a rise of 16.8% since the 2021 Census which reported a population of 3,971.
+The growth is inferred from ABS's estimated resident population of 3,992 in June 2024 and an additional 309 validated new addresses since the Census date.
 This results in a population density ratio of 0.10 persons per square kilometer.
-Charleville's growth rate of 16.8% since the 2021 census exceeds that of its SA4 region (4.5%) and SA3 area, indicating it as a growth leader within the region.
+Charleville's growth rate exceeded that of its SA4 region (4.5%) and SA3 area, making it a growth leader.
 Overseas migration contributed approximately 52.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, using 2022 data for each age cohort.
-Looking ahead, demographic trends indicate a decline in overall population by 527 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 75 to 84 age group, projected to increase by 46 people over this period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; thus, proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilized.
+According to these projections, the area's population is expected to decline by 527 persons by 2041, while specific age cohorts like the 75 to 84 group are projected to grow by 46 people.

 Frequently Asked Questions - Population